TomSearcher/Letsencrypt-on-Rancher/README.md

 # Build your own docker image
 You may pull the readily build image tomsearcher/letsencrypt_on_rancher from docker hub (see usage below).
-Alternatively you may create from this files your own image.
+Alternatively you may create your own image:

 ```
 git clone https://github.com/TomSearcher/Letsencrypt-on-Rancher